T-Pitkanen/sushi-restaurant/README.md

 # Sushi Royal

-A Quick School Project from December 2022.
+A quick school project from December 2022.